 The BISD Human Resources Office maintains an online system for all job postings, applications for employment, new hire paperwork, and employee files.

 Click here to view our current job openings, or to apply online.

-For questions regarding Brownwood ISD job posings, HR, or personnel contact:
+For questions regarding Brownwood ISD job postings or Human Resources contact:

-If you are wanting to apply and be a part of Brownwood ISD as an Instructional Assistant, and do not meet the 48 hours required by the No Child Left Behind Act, test dates for the 2015-2016 school year are: October 28, 2015, November 18th and December 16th, January 27th, 2016, February 24th, March 30th, April 27th, May 4th, May 18th at Central Office, 2707 Southside Drive at 9:00am.
-Will post June dates closer to summer.
+If you are wanting to apply and be a part of Brownwood ISD as an Instructional Assistant, and do not meet the 48 hours required by the No Child Left Behind Act, test dates for the 2015-2016 school year are: January 27th, 2016, February 24th, March 30th, April 27th, May 4th, May 18th at Central Office, 2707 Southside Drive at 9:00am.

 Contact the Human Resources Department to set up an appointment at 325-643-5644 ext.
 1111